 Once a doctor determines that something is wrong with one or more of the cell types in the blood, many additional tests are available to shed more light on the problem.
 Doctors can measure the proportion of the different types of white blood cells and can determine subtypes of some of these cells by assessing certain markers on the surface of the cells.
 Tests are available to measure the ability of white blood cells to fight infection, to assess the functioning of platelets and their ability to clot, and to measure the contents of red blood cells to help determine the cause of anemia or why the cells are not functioning properly.
 Most of these tests are done on samples of blood, but some require a sample from the bone marrow Bone Marrow Examination Red blood cells, most white blood cells, and platelets are produced in the bone marrow, the soft fatty tissue inside bone cavities.
 Sometimes a sample of bone marrow must be examined to determine... read more .

 One measure of the body's ability to stop bleeding is the count of the number of platelets.
 Sometimes doctors need to test how well the platelets function.
 Other tests can measure the overall function of the many proteins needed for normal blood clotting (clotting factors).
 The most common of these tests are the prothrombin time (PT) and the partial thromboplastin time (PTT).
 The levels of individual clotting factors can also be determined.

 Measures of proteins and other substances

-Blood type, which is determined by the presence of certain proteins on the surface of red blood cells, can be identified by measuring the reaction of a small sample of a person's blood to certain antibodies.
-Blood typing requires evaluation of both the plasma and red blood cells.
+Blood type is determined by the presence of certain proteins on the surface of red blood cells.
 Blood typing Blood typing A blood transfusion is the transfer of blood or a blood component from one healthy person (a donor) to a sick person (a recipient).
-Transfusions are given to increase the blood's ability... read more must be done before blood can be transfused.
+Transfusions are given to increase the blood's ability to... read more must be done before blood can be transfused.